← Case studies

 $73,000 on one deal.
 Our caller opened the door.

-Simon Barrett runs a small wholesale operation out of Orlando.
+Simon Sepulveda runs a small wholesale operation out of Orlando.
 Eight months with us.
 Modest volume.
-Then our caller caught a seller sitting on a high-equity probate — and Simon walked with the biggest assignment fee of his career.
+Then our caller caught a seller sitting on a high-equity vacant property — and Simon walked with the biggest assignment fee of his career.

 $73K